jbcodeforce/aws-studies/docs/analytics/index.md

 ### Simple demo script

-* Create a S3 bucket
+* Create a S3 bucket to keep results of Athena queries.
-* Upload a csv file
+* Create a second S3 bucket to keep source data, and upload a csv file as data source.
-* Create a database in Athena
+* Create a database in Athena:

+    ```sql
+    CREATE DATABASE mydatabase
+    ```

-* Define SQL query and run them in the Editor.
+* Define SQL query to create table to match the source (external table) and run it in the Editor.

+    ```sql
+    CREATE EXTERNAL TABLE IF NOT EXISTS tablename-datasource (
+        `Date` DATE,
+        Time STRING,
+        Location STRING, ...
+    )
+    ROW FORMAT DELIMITED
+    FIELDS TERMINATED BY ','
+    LINES TERMINATED BY '\n'
+    LOCATION 's3://url-to-bucket'
+    ```

+*

 ### Deeper dive